 “We were looking for a technical support system that is able to analyze claims during an automated process, and determine fraud suspicious cases which can then be assessed manually by one of our colleagues.”

 Signal Iduna processes 450.000 claims per year.
 Andreas Frentrup, Head of Claims explains: “In my department all the special and large claims are handled, including personal claims, property claims, processes and fraud cases”.
 Fraud investigators should therefore be able to focus their efforts on just those claims that are relevant to look into, resulting in more effective fraud management and an improved loss ratio.

 “In the process of fraud detection, it is important to filter out just the suspicious claims.”

 Eventually, Signal Iduna concluded that a homegrown solution would not be able to deliver the desired quality and decided to scan the market for an expert platform.

-“We conducted thorough market research, and eventually found two suppliers that were most suitable to offer us a solution.”
+“We conducted thorough market research, and eventually the supplier that was most suitable to offer us a solution.”